 It will last longer.

-For heavy chewers I really like this West Paw treat dispenser that I found on Amazon.
-It holds up well and it can dispense treats of multiple sizes.
+For heavy chewers I really like this West Paw treat dispenser that I found on Amazon. (paid link) It holds up well and it can dispense treats of multiple sizes.

 Please note that all links in this post are affiliate links.
 If you click a link and buy something, I earn a commission.